Charles Donald

 Daniela Guzzardo

-Daniela joined UKGI (formerly the ShEx) in 2013 following 12 years working in Equity Capital Markets for Citigroup.
+Daniela joined UKGI (formerly the Shareholder Executive) in 2013 following 12 years working in Equity Capital Markets for Citigroup.

 Daniela has complemented her banking experience with further transaction work from a government perspective.
 This includes co-leading the Student Loans sale programme.
 She was previously involved in the privatisation of Royal Mail.
 Daniela has also worked on governance and policy development projects such as the Shaw Report on Network Rail and has assisted the then Department for Communities and Local Government in managing their growing housing sector loan book.